Generated lower-valley Washington river scene representing the South Fork Snoqualmie River near North Bend, not an exact location photo

 Local plan

-Base in North Bend, check the gauge and temperature early, fish one public corridor stretch, and leave when conditions flatten out.
+Base in North Bend, check the gauge and temperature early, fish one public area stretch, and leave when conditions flatten out.

 Backup water